 The French Just Want to Enjoy Their Retraite

-This February I came back to France.
+This February I returned to France.
 Hoping for sunny weather, I took an apartment in the southwest corner of Marseille.
 From my balcony here I can look up at the craggy limestone cliffs (the famous “calanques”) behind my building.
 Or I can look downhill and see sailboats skimming the bay.
 The weather is bound to improve any day now.

 Pétanque: It takes steel balls

 Each player tries to land his or her ball (tossed underhanded, either palm-up or palm-down) as close to the jack as they can.
 Alternately, they can try to knock the other teams’ balls away from the jack.
 On the international level, the pétanque government body is the Fédération Internationale de Pétanque et Jeu Provençal (FIPJP).
 It was founded in 1958 in Marseille and had almost 800,000 members as of 2022.
-There are about 300,000 registered petanque players in France.
+There are about 300,000 registered pétanque players in France.

 Pétanque is uniquely French,” wrote the Canadian writer Paul Shore about the game.
 “The players tend to be middle-aged to elderly men whose exposure to the sun from playing the game gives them a healthy, light-brown tinge, usually coupled with a skin texture similar to that of a well-aged French prune.
 These gentlemen seldom speak, and when they do open their mouths, what is heard is usually slang or profanity, or silence followed by a puff of smoke from the drag they took of a cigarette several minutes earlier.”

-It’s a cliché to see groups of six or eight older men, all tall and more or less dressed in black, on the pounded-earth pétanque pitches in the park at the harbor end of my street.
+It’s a cliché to see groups of six or eight older men, all tall and dressed mostly in black, on the pounded-earth pétanque pitches in the park at the harbor end of my street.
 But one day I saw a game of mixed couples.
 The women seemed to specialize in the precision work of landing their balls close to the jack.
-The men took responsibility for the dirty job of sabotaging others’ work.
+The men appeared to assume the dirty job of sabotaging others’ work.
 At this level of competition, outcomes appeared stochastic.
-(The older Frenchmen have another odd sport that one of my flyfishing guides showed me: “Coarse fishing.”
+(The older Frenchmen have another odd sport that one of my flyfishing guides showed me: Coarse fishing.
 It involves a long pole hung out over a slow-moving stream, the sequestering of caught fish in a submerged “keepnet,” later weighing them to accumulate points, and then releasing them.)

 The retired gendarme

-A few evenings ago, after watching pétanque players, I wandered into a strange neighborhood to admire a restored Belle Epoque villa.
+A few evenings ago, after watching the pétanque players, I wandered into a strange neighborhood to admire a restored Belle Epoque villa.
 Dated MDCCC LXXIV (1874), it was adorned with a frieze of ceramic dolphins, like a blue headband just below the dentils under its eaves.
 Medallion profiles of Artemis and Apollon flanked the entrance from above.

 The 1874 villa in Marseille.